exesse/dot-proxy/README.md

 #### HOW TO TEST

 'Dig', 'kdig', 'drill', 'wireshark' could be used for testing.
-Here is TCP test example performed with 'kdig' tool.
+Here is a TCP test example performed with 'kdig' tool.

 ````bash
 kdig @172.17.0.2 n26.com A +tcp